Goose

 Goose supports multiple AI providers including Anthropic (Claude), OpenAI (GPT-4o), and local models.
 The tool lives in your terminal and can autonomously execute multi-step development tasks: setting up projects, refactoring code, running tests, fixing bugs, and generating documentation.
 Because it runs locally, your code never leaves your machine unless you choose a cloud AI provider.

-For developers who want Claude Code-level capabilities without the $20-$200/month subscription, Goose is the most capable free alternative available.
-The tradeoff: it requires technical comfort with the terminal and some setup effort.
+For developers who want Claude Code-level capabilities without the subscription cost, Goose is the most capable free alternative available.
+The tradeoff: it requires comfort with the terminal and some setup effort.

 Best for